Primary Navigation Mobile

 The Renault 5’s cabin blends retro and modern design cues excellently.

-And it doesn’t just look great, it’s surprisingly practical, too.
+And it doesn’t just look great, it’s surprisingly usable, too.
 The manually adjustable driver’s seat offers enough range of movement that most drivers will feel at home straight away; rake- and reach-steering wheel adjustment, as well as electric lumbar adjustment, help with that.
 Plus, there are physical air-con buttons, another proper button allowing you to save and quickly access your preferred settings for the safety assistance systems, and even buttons on top of the touchscreen for volume and for turning the screen off at night.

 It’s almost like Renault might have been listening to us moan about touchscreen dependence in cars, as the 5 is pleasingly ergonomic and not too reliant on in-screen menus to control everyday features, which we love.